-Royal Bank of Scotland to axe more jobs and branches
+Royal Bank of Scotland to axe a further 54 branches

 The lender, still 62% owned by the taxpayer, said the move was linked to it not having to sell its Williams & Glyn business.

-As a result, the group has branches in close proximity to each other and is seeking to reduce overlap.
+As a result, the group has branches close to each other and is now seeking to reduce overlap.

-An RBS spokesman said: “As we are no longer launching Williams & Glyn as a challenger bank we now have two branch networks operating in close proximity to each other in England and Wales – NatWest and Royal Bank of Scotland.
+The latest wave of closures comes on top of the 162 branches that were earmarked for closure in January.

+The latest announcement raised concerns that many more communities will be left without a branch.
+Unions described the decision as a hammer blow to the disabled and elderly.

-“As a result we have reviewed our overall branch footprint in England and Wales and have made the difficult decision to close 54 Royal Bank of Scotland branches.
+An RBS spokesman said: “We have reviewed our overall branch footprint in England and Wales and have made the difficult decision to close 54 Royal Bank of Scotland branches.
 Customers of Royal Bank of Scotland in England and Wales will be able to use NatWest branches and local post offices for their everyday banking needs.”

-The latest wave of closures comes on top of the closing of 162 branches announced earlier this year, which resulted in 792 job losses.

-Unions reacted with fury to the news, describing the decision as a hammer blow to the disabled and elderly.

 Rob MacGregor, of union Unite, said: “It is utterly disgusting that Royal Bank of Scotland has the audacity to announce that yet more important local bank branches will permanently close their doors.